tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/storageservices/Set-Share-ACL.md

 ---
-title: "Set Share ACL"
+title: Set Share ACL (REST API) - Azure Storage
+description: The Set Share ACL operation sets stored access policies for the share that may be used with Shared Access Signatures.
+author: pemari-msft

-ms.date: 05/15/2019
+ms.date: 09/20/2019
-ms.prod: azure
 ms.service: storage
 ms.topic: reference
-author: tamram
-translation.priority.mt:
-  - de-de
-  - es-es
-  - fr-fr
-  - it-it
-  - ja-jp
-  - ko-kr
-  - pt-br
-  - ru-ru
-  - zh-cn
-  - zh-tw
+ms.author: pemari
 ---

 # Set Share ACL

-**Set Share ACL** sets a stored access policy for use with shared access signatures.
+The **Set Share ACL** operation sets a stored access policy for use with shared access signatures.
 For more information about setting access policies, See [Grant limited access to Azure Storage resources using shared access signatures (SAS)](/azure/storage/common/storage-sas-overview).

 ## Request
  The **Set Share ACL** request may be constructed as follows.
 HTTPS is recommended.
 Replace `myaccount` with the name of your storage account: